|

 But skipping breakfast with gestational diabetes is a no-go:

-- Risk of Hypoglycemia: Skipping meals can cause low blood sugar (hypoglycemia), which can be dangerous for both you and your baby.
+• Risk of Hypoglycemia: Skipping meals can cause low blood sugar (hypoglycemia – typically below 70 mg/dL).
+Did you know that hypoglycemia can be even more dangerous for you and your baby than hyperglycemia?

 To help you, my 25 breakfast options for gestational diabetes are all easy, quick and simple to prepare.